Payment for self-isolating (Test and Trace Support Payment)

 The Test and Trace Support Payment is designed to support people on low incomes who will lose income as a result of self-isolating.
 It is also designed to encourage people to get tested if they have symptoms.
 Getting tested and self-isolating are important to help stop the transmission of coronavirus and avoid further economic and social restrictions.

-Eligible individuals can make a claim up to 14 days after their period of self-isolation ends.
+Eligible individuals can make a claim up to 28 days after their first day of the period of self-isolation.
 Applications cannot be accepted after this date.
-For example, a person who is instructed by NHS Test and Trace to self-isolate until 15th October must apply for the Test and Trace Support Payment by 29th October.
+For example, a person who is instructed by NHS Test and Trace to self-isolate from 28 January must apply for the Test and Trace Support Payment by 25 February

 You will not be eligible for the scheme if you: